Shoot the Women First: Chapter 4: Leila Khaled

 The fourth chapter emphasizes a particular Palestinian woman, Leila Khaled.
-Leila is credited with being the first woman hijacker and achieved in a few hours what the lives of hundreds of Palestinian fighters failed to do since: "she grabbed the attention of the world's media and held it enthralled."
+Leila is credited with being the first woman hijacker (Note: Khaled is only sometimes described as the first woman to hijack a plane.
+However, in 1966 Maria Cristina Verrier, an Argentine woman, participated in the hijack of Aerolíneas Argentinas Flight 648.
+Amina Dahbour, another PFLP member, had participated in the attack on El Al Flight 432 in February 1969, but this was not a hijack: the attackers did not board the plane, but instead attacked it from outside.) and achieved in a few hours what the lives of hundreds of Palestinian fighters failed to do since: "she grabbed the attention of the world's media and held it enthralled."
 Leila became a sex symbol for her violence and is known by the iconic image of her wearing a kuffiyah and holding an AK-47.
 Following the Dawson's Field hijackings, Britain capitulated to the PFLP's demands and Leila was released from prison.
 After her release from prison, Leila faded from the public’s view.
 MacDonald caught up with her in Yarmouk refugee camp in Damascus, Syria.
 Leila recounts the first moments of her political awareness when her family was exiled from Haifa during the 1948 Arab-Israeli War.
 She then discusses her involvement with the PFLP and her hunger to return to her homeland.
 Leila states, "My work as a freedom fighter has given me happiness; you identify yourself with the struggle.
 It is the difference between a freedom fighter and an ordinary person."
 In the end, MacDonald comes to the conclusion that Leila was not a cruel or heartless woman but "almost childlike in her single-mindedness."